ogeesan/Arms-In-and-Out-of-Australia/report.typ

 Tying together strategic interests and economic interests is a dangerous joyride flush with cash and ethical problems.
 Once they become deeply entangled it sets the stage for dangerous and destructive politics driven by vested interests @hartungArmsDreamRepresentative2022.

+The data also cannot capture important legislative changes that are occurring.
+//Defence and Strategic Goods List (DSGL)
+In April of 2024 Parliament passed the Defence Trade Controls Amendment Bill.
+This bill effectively gives a permit exemption to arms industry exports to the United States and United Kingdom.
+This means Australia can export arms to the United States freely, and also that whatever it is that the United States does with those is none of our business.
+This has already been observed with and there is a possibility that

 The slaughter of Gaza is a prime example of where the industrial considerations contaminate.
 It has been embarrassing to see government ministers stumble over attempted reasoning about how "we do not sell weapons to Israel".
 What they really mean is that we build essential #emph[parts] for weapons systems, which according to these ministers are not #emph[weapons], and that we do not #emph[sell] to Israel but instead selling to Lockheed Martin or the United States (who go on to sell them to Israel).

+Australia is smuggling F-35 parts to Israel in passenger jets @declassifiedSecretCargoInside2025.
+I would like to believe that the average Aussie recognises this is insanity.

 #quote(attribution: [Defence Minister Richard Marles @abcMurkyDebateExport2024], block: true)[
   // We're an F-35 country and we have been for decades.